How to Bet on the Super Bowl

 Having said that, we think online betting sites are the most convenient way to make valuable wagers on the Super Bowl.

-Here’s a few of our favorite betting sites for the Super Bowl, along with full reviews on each of them:
+Here’s a few of our favorite betting sites for the Super Bowl, along with links to their best promos:

 Make sure you check the reviews above to see if these options are available in your state.